 There are still inequities when it comes to education.
 Imagine the risk a Black person faced when attempting to gain an education in times where literacy was against the law for Black people.
 Executive Director of Virginia Excels, Taikein Cooper, participated in social change in his early years.
 During his college years, Taikein led various political action committees, served on the prestigious Chancellor’s Search Committee and even led a grassroots effort to Louisiana, calling for justice for the infamous Jena Six.
 Today Virginia Excels, concentrates it’s mission on policies and practices that advance racial and socioeconomic justice—both in and around schools—so that every child has the chance she deserves.
 Their initiatives includes a Youth Ambassador program to provide students with the tools and capabilities to improve education policy that directly affects them and their classmates.
 The objective is to prioritize students by elevating their voices to their maximum potential – and training them to advocate for better educational practices.

-When I witness the long journeys to success that these children face, and the advocacy they participate in in the process to get there, it reminds me of Why Black Children Have to Be Resilient.
+When I witness the long journeys to success that these children face, and the advocacy they participate in in the process to get there, it reminds me of Why Black Children Have to Be Resilient (Read this blog).
 For Black Children, resilience is mandatory to surpass all odds.
 I think of the question my Aunt Karen asked me at the age of nineteen, “Are you willing to risk your life for justice?”
 No one should have to respond yes to that question.
 No one should have to be asked.
 However, there is still comfort in culture.Read More Blog Posts